 Consistent with broader national trends, the composition of subprime loans within Greenville has shifted from conventional loans to government-insured nonconventional loans in recent years.
-In 2007, approximately 98 percent of subprime loans within the City the majority were conventional in every year between 2007 and 2015.
-The relatively high share of conventional lending in Greenville is consistent with its prevalence of High Income borrowers and neighborhoods.
+In 2007, approximately 98 percent of subprime loans within the City were originated by conventional lenders.
+As of 2015, that percentage has dropped to 38 percent, decreasing every year from 2011 onward.
+Of the nonconventional subprime loans originated in Greenville, the overwhelming majority are insured by the Federal Housing Administration (over 98 percent in 2015).